Reconfigurable quantum fluid molecules of bound states in the continuum: Introduction

-These quasiparticles are formed due to the strong coupling of light (photons) and matter (excitons) in semiconductor cavities with embedded quantum wells~\cite{Deng_RMP2010}.
-The photonic component gives polaritons extremely small effective mass, whereas the exciton component makes them highly interactive~\cite{Ciuti_PRB1998}, opening the way towards nonequilibrium Bose-Einstein condensation of polaritons~\cite{Byrnes_NatPhys2014}.
-Unlike conventional condensates, the macroscopic polariton condensate wavefunction is explicitly encoded in the spontaneous coherent emission of photons from the cavity, giving direct access to all of its degrees of freedom through standard optical techniques.
-Various phenomena associated with other branches of physics have now been demonstrated in polariton condensates including topological insulators~\cite{Klembt_Nature2018}, quantized vorticity and superfluidity~\cite{Sanvitto_NatPhys2010}, spontaneous phase~\cite{Berloff_NatMat2017, Tao_NatMat2022} as well as pseudospin pattern formation~\cite{Ohadi_PRL2017}, and much more.
+Polaritons are formed due to the strong coupling of light (photons) and matter (excitons) in semiconductor cavities with embedded quantum wells~\cite{Deng_RMP2010}.
+The photonic component gives polaritons extremely small effective mass, whereas the exciton component makes them highly interactive~\cite{Ciuti_PRB1998}.
+Upon condensation, the macroscopic polariton wavefunction is explicitly encoded in the spontaneous coherent emission of photons from the cavity, giving direct access to all of its degrees of freedom through standard optical techniques.
+Various phenomena associated with other branches of physics have now been demonstrated in polariton condensates including topological insulators~\cite{Klembt_Nature2018}, quantized vorticity and superfluidity~\cite{Sanvitto_NatPhys2010}, spontaneous phase-~\cite{Berloff_NatMat2017, Tao_NatMat2022} as well as pseudospin-pattern formation~\cite{Ohadi_PRL2017}, and much more.